THE SNOW MONKEYS FAQ

 How can we distinguish male and female monkeys, and individual monkeys?

-How do they communicate among each other?
+How do they communicate with each other?

 Where do they sleep?